gauravjaiswal9/Chat_system/README.md

 Edit Functionality: Users can modify their messages after posting to correct or update content.

 Delete Functionality: Users have the option to remove their own messages entirely.

+This project offers an easy-to-use platform for public messaging, where users have full control over their posts.